Prodge/3403-Project/README.md

 ## Instructions to deploy
 These instructions have been validated for Ubuntu 14.04 LTS and Ubuntu 16.04 LTS distributions.

-- ssh into the ubuntu server
+- Login to the ubuntu server
 ```
 ssh user@xxx.xxx.xxx.xxx
 ```